-You are being asked to reelect the following directors: Gil Shwed, Marius Nacht, Jerry Ungerman, Dan Propper, David Rubner and Dr. Tal Shavit.
+You are being asked to reelect the following directors: Gil Shwed, Marius Nacht, Jerry Ungerman, Dan Propper, Dr. Tal Shavit and Shai Weiss (who joined the Board in December 2018).

 Under our Articles of Association, the maximum number of our directors is fixed at twelve.
 We currently have ten directors.
 Four of these directors, Yoav Z. Chelouche, Irwin Federman, Guy Gecht and Ray Rothrock, are our "outside directors" under Israel's Companies Law.
 The current term of office of Messrs.
-Federman and Rothrock will expire in 2017 and the current term of office of Messrs.
-Chelouche and Gecht will expire in 2018.
-Note, however, that in accordance with recently adopted Israeli regulations, we may elect in the future not to appoint "outside directors" to our board of directors, in which case our four "outside directors" may transition over time to become regular independent directors.
+Chelouche and Gecht will expire in 2021, and the current term of office of Messrs.
+Federman and Rothrock will expire in 2020.

 You are being asked at this time to reelect all of our current directors who are not outside directors.
-If all board of directors nominees are elected, the foregoing six directors will continue to serve as directors following the meeting in addition to the outside directors.
+If all nominees for election to our Board of Directors are elected, the foregoing six directors will continue to serve as directors following the meeting, in addition to the outside directors.

-In accordance with Israel's Companies Law, each of the nominees for election to our board of directors (as well as our four outside directors) has certified to us that he or she meets all the requirements of Israel's Companies Law for election as a director of a public company, and possesses the necessary qualifications and has sufficient time, to fulfill his or her duties as a director of Check Point, taking into account the size and special needs of Check Point.
-During the past year, all of our directors attended more than 75% of our board of directors meetings and more than 75% of the meetings of each of the committees of the board of directors on which they serve.
+In accordance with Israel's Companies Law, each of the nominees for election to our Board of Directors (as well as our four outside directors) has certified to us that he or she meets all the requirements of Israel's Companies Law for election as a director of a public company and possesses the necessary qualifications and has sufficient time to fulfill his or her duties as a director of Check Point, taking into account the size and special needs of Check Point.

+During the past year, all of our directors attended more than 75% of our Board of Directors meetings and more than 75% of the meetings of each of the committees of the Board of Directors on which they serve.